Roger Maris

-Early years
+Early life

 Roger Eugene Maris was born on September 10, 1934, in Hibbing, Minnesota; in 1955, his father changed the surname from Maras to Maris.
 Roger's parents, Rudolph S. "Rudy" Maras and Ann Corrine "Connie" (née Perkovich) were born in Minnesota, and were of Croatian heritage.

 Maris' brother Rudolph, who was a year older, developed polio at age 18 in 1951.
+It was Rudolph who began Maris' baseball career.
+Maris recalls Rudolph forcing him to play the sport, saying that he physically would drag him out by his ear to play the game that he hated desperately.
+While he loved taking breaks from his schoolwork and spending time outdoors, he could not stand baseball.
+By the time he was playing baseball in high school, he no longer had to be forced to play and enjoyed the game.
 Maris' parents had a turbulent marriage and divorced in 1960.
-His father died in Fargo in 1992 at age 81.
 The Maris family moved to Grand Forks, North Dakota, in 1938, and to Fargo, North Dakota, in 1946.
 Maris entered Fargo Central High School in 1948.
 In 1950, Maris, a Catholic, transferred to Bishop Shanley High School in Fargo, and graduated from there in June 1952.
 Maris played both baseball and football for the Shanley Deacons.
 In football, Maris set a national high school record, which still stands, for most return touchdowns in a game, with four (two kickoff returns, one punt return, and one interception return).
 In that 1951 game, he also scored a fifth touchdown on a 32-yard run from scrimmage.
 He met his future wife, Patricia, in the tenth grade at a high school basketball game.

 Minor league baseball career

 Maris began play for the Indians' minor league organization at Fargo (the Fargo-Moorhead Twins) in 1953.
 He was named rookie of the year in the Northern League, then moved on to Keokuk, Iowa, the next season.
-In four minor league seasons from 1953 to 1956, Maris hit .303 with 78 home runs.
-In game two of the 1956 Junior World Series, Maris, playing for the Indianapolis Indians of the American Association (Triple-A league), set a record by driving in seven runs.
+In four minor league seasons from 1953 to 1956, Maris hit .303 with 78 home runs and 353 runs batted in (RBI).
+In Game 2 of the 1956 Junior World Series, Maris, playing for the Indianapolis Indians of the American Association (Triple-A league), set a record by driving in seven runs.
 With all five teams for which Maris played in the minors, the clubs' win-loss records improved from the prior season.